 - 1. Familiarisation of research team with mine and employees (October 2015); - Data collection of cohort by Rössing Uranium (started November 2015 and ongoing until present); - 3.
 Submission of data to University of Manchester (UoM); - 4.
-Submission of data to Namibia Cancer Registry (NCR); - Identification of cancer cases by NCR and submission to UoM: - 6.
+Submission of data to Namibia Cancer Registry (NCR) and to South African Cancer Registry (SACR); - 5.
+Identification of cancer cases by NCR and by SACR and submission to UoM; - 6.
 Selection of controls by UoM; - 7.
 Submission of controls and cases to RUL; and - 8.
 Submission of secondary data about cases and controls by RUL to UoM.